DIY Whipped Tallow Balm For Glowing Skin (Easy Recipe)

 Before we dive into how to make it, here are a few of the top tallow balm benefits:

-• Deeply moisturizes dry skin – Tallow’s unique mix of fatty acids helps restore the skin barrier and lock in moisture.
+- Deeply moisturizes dry skin – Tallow’s unique mix of fatty acids helps restore the skin barrier and lock in moisture.

-• Reduces fine lines and wrinkles – The stearic acid and vitamins support elasticity and collagen production.
+- Reduces fine lines and wrinkles – The stearic acid and vitamins support elasticity and collagen production.

-• Soothes sensitive skin – Because it contains no synthetic ingredients or harsh chemicals, it’s ideal for even the most delicate skin.
+- Soothes sensitive skin – Because it contains no synthetic ingredients or harsh chemicals, it’s ideal for even the most delicate skin.

-• Nourishes at a cellular level – The natural vitamins and lipids work beneath the surface to repair and rejuvenate.
+- Nourishes at a cellular level – The natural vitamins and lipids work beneath the surface to repair and rejuvenate.

-• Multi-use moisturizer – Works beautifully as a body butter, face cream, daily body lotion, or lip balm.
+- Multi-use moisturizer – Works beautifully as a body butter, face cream, daily body lotion, or lip balm.

-• Clean and simple – Made from organic ingredients and natural ingredients you can actually pronounce.
+- Clean and simple – Made from organic ingredients and natural ingredients you can actually pronounce.

-• Anti-inflammatory properties – Tallow contains a variety of fatty acids, including conjugated linoleic acid (CLA), which has been shown to have anti-inflammatory effects.
+- Anti-inflammatory properties – Tallow contains a variety of fatty acids, including conjugated linoleic acid (CLA), which has been shown to have anti-inflammatory effects.

 Once you experience how soft and hydrated your skin feels after using it, you’ll understand why this simple grassfed tallow moisturizer has been a staple for generations.

-Why You Should Use Grass-Fed Tallow
+Why You Should Use Grass-Fed Tallow & Where To Source It

 When it comes to making tallow balm, using grass-fed beef tallow instead of conventional is a must.

-Tallow from grassfed cows is significantly higher in vitamin E, vitamin K, conjugated linoleic acid (CLA), and omega-rich fatty acids—all of which offer deep skin benefits and antioxidant protection.
+Tallow from grassfed cows is significantly higher in vitamin E, vitamin K, conjugated linoleic acid (CLA), and omega-rich fatty acids, all of which offer deep skin benefits and antioxidant protection.
 These nutrients help strengthen the skin’s barrier, fight inflammation, and promote healing at a cellular level.

 In contrast, tallow from conventionally raised animals often contains fewer nutrients and may carry traces of unwanted compounds from feed and environmental factors.

-So, when you’re sourcing ingredients for your tallow balm, always choose organic 100% grassfed beef tallow.
-You can find high-quality options online (often with free shipping).
-My favorite is the 100% grass fed organic tallow from Fatworks.
 Or if you are really ambitious you can source suet from a local farm that prioritizes regenerative, sustainable practices.
-And you can render your own tallow at home using the wet method.
+And you can render your own tallow at home using double or triple filtering method for the best quality and the least smell.

 It’s one of those small choices that makes a big difference in both the purity and performance of your tallow cream.